Lake Tanganyika – Africa’s Amazing Lake

 The first one is the smaller Gombe Stream National Park nestled on the northeastern shore.
 Its area is only 71 km2.
-As goes one funny saying, the number of monkeys in the park is equal to the number of scientists watching them.
+As a funny saying goes, “the number of chimps in the park is equal to the number of scientists watching them!”

 The landscapes here are amazing!
 Exotic eco-lodges of Gombe Stream are waiting for you to come visit.

 To the south of Kigoma lies one of the most beautiful parks in Tanzania - Mahale Mountains National Park with an area of 1613 km2.